 How to Make Flatbread Without Yeast

-I've visited different places in India for about a month, which made me fell in love with their foods—especially their flatbread.
+I've visited different places in India for about a month, which made me fall in love with their foods—especially their flatbread.
 Some famous Indian breads are bhatoora, chapati, kulcha, naan, roti, paratha, and puri.
 These are best served with a saucy meal like curry, grilled food like tandoori, or simple dip like cheesy corn and sausage dip.
 Follow my tried-and-tested recipe below for how to make this no-yeast flatbread.
 Enjoy!

 - 2 cups all-purpose flour, plus more for dusting

 - 1 teaspoon salt

 - Measuring Spoons

 - Combine butter, milk, and salt.
 Add the mixture to the flour.
 Knead the dough until it's smooth.